María Consuelo Araújo: Biography

+Personal life

 Araújo comes from a family closely linked to politics.
 Her father, Álvaro Araújo Noguera, was part of the government of Alfonso López Michelsen, her aunt Consuelo Araújo Noguera was Minister of Culture of Andrés Pastrana and her brother, Álvaro Araújo Castro, was a senator and leader of the ALAS-Team Colombia.

 She studied Finance and International Relations at the Externado University of Colombia and is a specialist in Government, Management and Public Affairs from the same institution.
 She was director of the José Celestino Mutis Botanical Garden during the administration of Enrique Peñalosa as Mayor of Bogotá (1998–2000) and of the city's District Institute of Recreation and Sports, under the government of Antanas Mockus (2001–2003).

 After resigning from her position as chancellor she went on to serve as postgraduate director of the Faculty of Finance, Government and International Relations of the Externado University of Colombia.

 She is married to the Argentine photographer Ricardo Mazalán and has a daughter, Susana, in 2002.